peteroupc/CBOR-Java/api/com.upokecenter.cbor.JSONOptions.md

 ### getNumberConversion
-    public final JSONOptions.ConversionKind getNumberConversion() Gets a value indicating how JSON numbers are decoded to CBOR integers.
+    public final JSONOptions.ConversionKind getNumberConversion() Gets a value indicating how JSON numbers are decoded to CBOR.

 **Returns:**

-* A value indicating how JSON numbers are decoded to CBOR integers.
+* A value indicating how JSON numbers are decoded to CBOR.
 The default is <code>ConversionKind.Full</code>.

 ### getAllowDuplicateKeys
     public final boolean getAllowDuplicateKeys()